primatelabs/voodoopad-tools/README.md

 `python3 voodoopad.py <document> add <file> <page name>`

+Export markdown

-Export markdown - this will replace any WikiWords or document names with links to the associated document and save the markdown files to the specified directory.
+Replaces any WikiWords or document names with links to the associated document and saves the markdown files to the specified directory.

 `python3 voodoopad.py <document> render <output directory>`